24 hours customer service +9779849693351

 Detail Itinerary

-• Day 01: Drive from Kathmandu to Syabrubesi (1,672m) – Approx. 8–10 hours.
-Your journey begins with a scenic drive from Kathmandu to Syabrubesi, the gateway to the Langtang Valley.
-The route winds through lush hillsides, terraced farmland, and traditional villages, offering views of the Trishuli River along the way.
-Upon arrival, check into a local lodge and rest for the night.
-Overnight at the lodge in Syabrubesi
+Begin your journey with a scenic drive from Kathmandu to Syabrubesi, the gateway to the Langtang region.
+The route passes through terraced hills, rivers, and traditional villages along the Trishuli River valley.
+Upon arrival, check into a lodge and rest overnight in Syabrubesi.

 Cost Included